fluidtrends/carmel/docs/whitepaper/README.md

 It means that they have to get the kind of education that will help them hit the ground running fast and start a new career as soon as humanly possible.
 A future-proof career.
 A career that will not easily be replaced by robots and one that will create ample opportunities for a better future.

 People like Chris know retraining is the solution.
-In a [survey by the Pew Research Center ](#2--the-state-of-american-jobs-pew-research-center-2016), 54% of US workers say *"it will be essential for them to get training and develop new skills throughout their work life in order to keep up with changes in the workplace."* An additional 33% say this will be important.
+In a [survey by the Pew Research Center ](#2-the-state-of-american-jobs-pew-research-center-2016), 54% of US workers say *"it will be essential for them to get training and develop new skills throughout their work life in order to keep up with changes in the workplace."* An additional 33% say this will be important.
 And 64% believe that knowing computer programming is crucial to success in today's economy.

 What better way to survive in the tech world, than to become a Professional Software Developer?

+While non-technical jobs will disappear, demand for Software Developers will continue to grow [according to a report by the World Economic Forum](#3-the-future-of-jobs-world-conomic-forum-2016) where 350 employers were interviewed.

 In the new tech-dominated era, the best career choice is to become a tech creator.
 One of those few people who not only survives but thrives in a tech world.